 It can be said that the toneme is the intonation that, in relation to a phonic group, acquires the final section of the melodic curve.
 This melodic curve, given by the specific succession of unstressed and stressed syllables, defines its distinctive feature of the toneme.
 The tone can have variable amplitude and be descending, ascending or horizontal.
 According to the Spanish philologist Thomas Navarro Thomas (1884 – 1979), one can differentiate between suspension tone, anticadence tone, semi-anticadence tone, cadence tone and half-cadence tone, each with their endings.
 A toneme, in short, is a central element of intonation (the melodic movement that is reflected when pronouncing an utterance).
 It is important to note that intonation has an impact on the meaning of speech and on the transmission of emotions and moods.

-See also What is verdict?
+See also What is transportation?

 Related Posts